 I'm so happy to see you here!

-You're going to plot out a great novel and improve all kinds of writing skills.
+You're going to plot out a great novel and you'll improve all kinds of writing skills.

 As the map shows, this course is broken down into three main sections:

-In Module 3, you write.
+In the bonus Module 4, you write.
 I'll guide you through the outlining of your entire novel and the writing of a compelling opening section of your novel, the first 30 - 50 pages.

 Make sure (now or later) to download the two course manuals.
 They are the highlight of the course for some writers.

 I also recommend the tough love taught in fake plot.

 Look out for the prompts and action steps, too, at the end of many lessons.
 These steps prompt you to take notes on your own project, internalising and mastering the course's techniques.